-Hot flushes, mood changes, thinning hair (to name but a few) - it's no surprise that menopause symptoms are often the cause of much distress for women over 50.
+Hot flushes, mood changes, thinning hair (to name but a few) - it's no surprise that menopause symptoms are often the cause of distress for women over 50.
 Whether you've chosen to opt for HRT or are tackling your symptoms through alternative methods, each treatment comes with its own set of pros and cons.
-The LadyCare menopause magnet is a device that claims to reduce symptoms naturally - but does it work?
-From how to wear it to reviews from gransnetters, here's everything you need to know...
+The LadyCare magnet is a device that claims to reduce symptoms naturally - but, crucially, does it work?
+We've called on the wisdom of over 350,000 gransnetters and, from how to wear it to honest magnet reviews, here's everything you need to know.

-The LadyCare menopause magnet is a device worn externally that claims to relieve symptoms of the menopause - without adding a cocktail of hormones to your body.
-According to LadyCare, the magnet is effective for 71% of women experiencing menopausal symptoms, particularly improving hot flushes, mood changes and sleeping problems.
+The LadyCare menopause magnet is designed to relieve symptoms of the menopause naturally - without adding a cocktail of hormones to your body.
+According to LadyCare, creators of the magnet, it is effective for 71% of women experiencing menopausal symptoms, and particularly plays a role in improving hot flushes, mood changes and sleeping problems.

-There are two types of magnet: LadyCare and LadyCare Plus.
-The LadyCare Plus magnet is more powerful and is recommended to those who suffer from ongoing high stress, as the effects of the LadyCare magnet may be overridden in these circumstances.
+There are two types of drug-free magnet: LadyCare and the more expensive version of the magnet, LadyCare Plus.
+The LadyCare Plus magnet is more powerful and is recommended for those who suffer from ongoing high stress, as the effects of the LadyCare magnet may be overridden in these circumstances.

-The LadyCare magnet works to eliminate or reduce symptoms of menopause by rebalancing the Autonomic Nervous System (ANS).
+LadyCare is a form of magnet therapy, which is when magnets are used to relieve pain and help with certain conditions.
+The LadyCare magnet is worn externally and the makers claim that it eliminates or reduces symptoms of menopause by rebalancing the Autonomic Nervous System (ANS).
 The decline in progesterone and oestrogen levels during the menopause and the subsequent changes to your body creates an imbalance between the two parts of the ANS - the Sympathetic Nervous system (SNS) and the Parasympathetic Nervous System (PNS).

 While the SNS controls sweating, body temperature - hot flushes anybody? - and heart rate, the PNS is responsible for digestion and rest.
 LadyCare claims that the menopause magnet rebalances the system by raising PNS activity and decreasing excessive SNS activity.

-The menopause magnet is worn in your underwear.
-Simply detach the smaller magnetic button at the front of the device and place the larger part of the magnet on the inside of your underwear, positioning the smaller button on the outside of your underwear to hold the larger part in place.
-The makers recommend wearing the device about 4 inches below your navel.
+You may have heard of magnetic jewellery being worn to help with certain conditions such as rheumatoid arthritis or fibromyalgia, but LadyCare is worn differently.
+The menopause magnet is worn in your underwear and is clipped magnetically to stay in place.
+Simply detach the small magnetic button at the front of the device and place the larger part of the magnet on the inside of your underwear, positioning the smaller button on the outside of your underwear to hold the larger part in place.
+The makers recommend wearing the device about four inches below your belly button.

 Although, be warned - some gransnetters have found that with the LadyCare magnet they've found themselves in a few sticky situations...